-The first time I ever even had a passing interest in soccer was watching some eight-year olds play in the early 1980s.
-Now my daughter has participated the last couple years, so I’ve become vaguely informed about the nuances.
+The first time I ever even had a passing interest in soccer was watching some eight-year-olds play in the early 1980s.
+Now my daughter has participated the last three years, so I’ve become vaguely informed about the nuances.
 The Daughter wants one of those new soccer balls, called a brazuca, but I hear it costs $160; not happening.

 Not that I would dis anyone who didn’t like the sport because they thought it was boring; I used to think so myself.
 But I figuratively rolled my eyes at certain Americans with their observations.
 Ann Coulter and her “Any growing interest in soccer a sign of moral decay” is self-evidently idiotic, but I note the source.

 I was more annoyed, actually, with sportscaster Keith Olbermann, who suggested that the US shouldn’t have advanced to the knockout round because Portugal was the better team, based on “momentum.”
 If we were seeding the March Madness men’s basketball playoffs, one can factor in “momentum.”
 But it seemed to me to be the height of arrogance to suggest such a change at FIFA, who’s been doing this World Cup thing, in a sport most Americans still do not understand, since 1930.
 Keith should butt out.

 Now satirical analysis, such as the piece Ken Levine provided, is welcome.

 A female friend of mine noted, not just that the players collectively are quite buff, but that even her most macho-sounding male friends were making the same observations.
 And I noticed that the refs in these games have to move nearly as much as the players.